|

 NOTE:

-AMONG TODAY'S "CULTURAL" HEBREWS: Moses would NEVER tolerate today's Orthodox Jewish ecclesiastical calendar due to its eccentricities, its many egregious departures and deviations from God's original commands recorded in Torah.
-Moses would consider those departures and deviations to be rebellion against God.
+AMONG TODAY'S "CULTURAL" HEBREWS: Moses would never tolerate today's Orthodox Jewish ecclesiastical calendar due to its eccentricities, its many egregious departures and deviations from God's original commands recorded in Torah.

-The one [1] single day of The Passover (Pesach) is on 14 Nisan, Exodus 12:6; while the first annual "Pilgrimage" Sabbath is on 15 Nisan, and is called "The Feast Of Unleavened Bread" (Chag haMatzoh).
-The 7-day-long Feast Of Unleavened Bread begins on the day AFTER The Passover.
-They are separate and distinct days, just as they occur on different dates.
+The one [ 1 ] single day of The Passover (Pesach) is on 14 Nisan, Exodus 12:6; while the first annual "Pilgrimage" Sabbath is on 15 Nisan - and is called "The Feast Of Unleavened Bread" (Chag haMatzoh).
+The 7-day-long Feast Of Unleavened Bread begins on the day AFTER The Passover, they are separate and distinct days, just as they occur on different dates.

 About which, see: Ex.
 23:14-17 --- Lev.
 Chapter 23 --- Deu.
 16:16